 Next you want to let the ducklings spend the night outside where they belong.
 Section off your duck sleeping area so you have two separate spaces.
 Just make sure where ever you have your ducks sleeping is predator proof!
 Preferably it is somewhere the old and new ducks can see each other the whole night but can’t get to each other.
 After a couple nights of sleepovers, it’s time for the final step!

 The last step is to let the old and new flocks merge.
 Let them all out to free range, hold your breath and hope everyone behaves!
 Try to make this happen on a day when you will be home all day so you can keep an eye on things.
 Hang out with them for 15 minutes or so, if it seems like everyone is being cool, you can go about your business but try to stay close and make frequent check ins.
 Definitely keep a closer eye on any drakes to make sure they aren’t being bullies and make sure you have plenty of food & water available so they aren’t fighting over resources.

 That’s it!
 In another week or so, you will never even know to look at them that they were ever anything other than a big, quacky family 🙂 Keep in mind that just like humans, ducks have their own personalities.
-Sometimes it takes hours for new ducks to decide they like each other – sometimes it is months.
+Sometimes it takes hours for new ducks to decide they like each other – sometimes it is weeks or even months.